la2050/archive/_projects/2013/volunteers-housing-the-homeless.md

   at the takeoff point, in that every new volunteer who means it has a new idea as to how we can reach deeper into the community and how we can avail ourselves of its strength to do more for the weakest among us.
-collaborators: "The US Department of Housing and Urban Development\r\nThe Housing Authority of the County of Los Angeles\r\nThe Housing Authority of the City of Los Angeles\r\nThe Department of Social Services of The City of West Hollywood\r\nThe Social Security Administration\r\nThe Department of Social Services of the County of Los Angeles\r\nSt.
+Please identify any partners or collaborators who will work with you on this project.: "The US Department of Housing and Urban Development\r\nThe Housing Authority of the County of Los Angeles\r\nThe Housing Authority of the City of Los Angeles\r\nThe Department of Social Services of The City of West Hollywood\r\nThe Social Security Administration\r\nThe Department of Social Services of the County of Los Angeles\r\nSt.
 Victor Roman Catholic Church in West Hollywood\r\nSt.
 Paul Roman Catholic Church in Westwood\r\nThe Hollyood Division of the Los Angeles Police Department\r\nThe Los Angeles County Sheriff's Department for West Hollywood\r\nGETTLOVE\r\nPATH\r\nHousingWorks\r\nThe Business Improvement District (BID) for the Media District\r\nThe Hollywood Business Owners' Alliance and Hwd4ward\r\nOur administrative umbrella agency Special Service for Groups"
-success: >-
-  We will measure it one homeless person at a time -- who is no longer homeless but back with the rest of us:  indoors, with a place to sleep at night, a place to wash and keep clean, a place to be warm and safe and to store clothes and other things, and a place to receive friends and family, as if having friends and family again wasn't just a matter of figuring out how to survive but a matter of living and enjoying life.
+Please explain how you will evaluate your project.
+How will you measure success?: >- We will measure it one homeless person at a time -- who is no longer homeless but back with the rest of us:  indoors, with a place to sleep at night, a place to wash and keep clean, a place to be warm and safe and to store clothes and other things, and a place to receive friends and family, as if having friends and family again wasn't just a matter of figuring out how to survive but a matter of living and enjoying life.
-description: >-
+How will your project benefit Los Angeles?: >-
   Getting fifteen chronically homeless people off the street and into permanent housing will (1) vastly reduce the amount of taxpayer money spent to take care of them IN the street -- in shelters, in emergency rooms and hospitals, in